jackdoe/bzzz/README.md

 ## why BZZZ

-* moderately useful (out of the box) network lucene wrapper
+* stateless
-* distribute work
+* can distribute work
+* exposes some very handy Lucene features: js expression sort/score; facets; aliases; custom analyzers; highlighting .. etc
+* easy to repair/move/migrate etc
+* has *some* GC predictability (avoids talking to other boxes that are about to do GC, and you also know in how much time will someone do GC)
 * should be able to restart frequently
-* _user_ controlled sharding (there are 2 types, external and internal(within the jvm))
+* *user* controlled sharding (there are 2 types, external and internal(within the jvm))

-BZZZ being extremely simple it can actually scale very well if you know your data, for example if we have 100_000_000 documents and we want to search them, we can just spawn 100BZZZ processess across multiple machines, and just put different pieces of data in different boxes (hash($id) % BOXES).
+BZZZ being extremely simple it can actually scale very well if you know your data, for example if we have 100_000_000 documents and we want to search them, we can just spawn 100 BZZZ processess across multiple machines, and just put different pieces of data in different boxes `(hash($id) % BOXES)`.
 BZZZ supports swarm like queries, so you can ask 1 box, to ask 5 boxes, and each of those 5 boxes can ask 5 more, and actually the _user_ is in control of that.

 * multi-searching shard[partition] identification and automatic shard[partition] resolving
-the way BZZZ does this is by simply continuously updating a @discover-hosts* atom map, and every time you a box checks if another box is alive, it also gets its current @discover-hosts* and it merges it, it also gets the box's identifier.
+the way BZZZ does this is by simply continuously updating a `@discover-hosts*` atom map, and every time you a box checks if another box is alive, it also gets its current @discover-hosts* and it merges it, it also gets the box's identifier.

-This identifier can be used when a query is construcded like so:
+This identifier can be used when a query is constructed like so:
 ```
 PUT:
 {